VoxelGamesLib/VoxelGamesLibv2/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Use this if you want to suggest a new feature

 ---